-Take a few minutes right now and write down absolutely everything that you need to do.
+So first of all, take a few minutes right now and write down absolutely everything that you need to do.

 Getting everything out of your head will help to alleviate some of your anxiety.

-Eliminate Interruptions and distractions
+Eliminate Interruptions and Distractions

-Set yourself a deadline for when your first project will be completed.
+To help with your commitments, set yourself a deadline for when your first project will be completed.
 Then go through your list and set deadlines for each project.